Safety induction is done for workers when they newly come to work in a workplace or a site.

-Supervisors have the health and safety responsibility according to their job role since the workers listen to the supervisor directly.
+Supervisors have health and safety responsibilities according to their job role since the workers listen to the supervisor directly.

 How often can a safety induction be done?

-Safety induction is primarily for a new worker, a visitor or a contractor, or an existing worker who visits a new site.
+Safety induction is primarily for a new worker, a visitor,a contractor, or an existing worker who visits a new site.

-After that, the person can be allowed to go into the site.
+After that, the person can be allowed to go to the site.